toenails6/AAE56000_SP25_Team18/README.md

 Fires also end when health of the corresponding grid block is depleted.

 # Fire Spread
-Fires can spread based on intensity and neighbouring risk factors, which means local intensity grows after neighbouring intensity reaches beyond a certain threshold based on local risk factor.
+Fires can spread based on intensity and neighboring risk factors, which means local intensity grows after neighboring intensity reaches beyond a certain threshold based on local risk factor.

 **This is yet to be implemented, WORK IN PROGRESS.**